wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 {: title="inactive example event"}

 #### layers event
-The event is sent by the WHEP Resource to provide information to the WHEP player about the avialable video layers or renditions to be used in conjuction with the Layer Selection extension defined in {{video-layer-selection}}.
+The event is sent by the WHEP Resource to provide information to the WHEP player about the available video layers or renditions to be used in conjunction with the Layer Selection extension defined in {{video-layer-selection}}.

 - event name: "layers"
 - event data: JSON object